 - Areas highly exposed to chemicals and/or grease.

-This type of grout is especially suitable for use in
+These types of grout are especially suitable for use in

 - Outdoors such as deck or garage projects.

 - Fast-food restaurant floors.

 How To Regrout Tile Without Removing Old Grout

 Epoxy Flooring – Types, Advantages & Disadvantages

 Difference Between Mortar & Grout | Mortar VS Grout